 Histories of Intelligence

 As AI engineers operationalize definitions of intelligence at planetary scale, we are pressed to ask larger historical questions: Does intelligence have a history?
-This essay proposes ‘Histories of Intelligence’ that reconnect cave paintings, Babylonian astronomy, navigation, spirituality, discernment, and AI within a single unfolding struggle to turn fate into possibility.
+This essay proposes ‘Histories of Intelligence’ that complicate and expand our understanding of what intelligence is.
+It encompasses much more than what we are able to engineer.

 Essential Essays on the Histories of Intelligence